Analysis | What subpoenaing legislator phone records about Jan. 6 might reveal

 As was reported last week, there’s little evidence to date that there was a deliberate plan to interrupt the counting of electoral votes in that building on that day.
 There were small groups that intended to escalate the threat — members of far-right groups like the Proud Boys and Oathkeepers — but most of the hundreds of people who’ve been arrested for their actions don’t seem to have been part of any coordinated plan to enter the Capitol.
 But that fact alone doesn’t absolve those who participated or those who, like Trump, were instrumental in the fact that it did.

 While all of the above appears to be true, it is not the case that it is known to be true.
 That’s one of the points of the House committee that’s investigating the day, that there are still questions to be answered about what occurred, including ones that can speak to the accuracy of the presentation above.
-But there’s another question that’s been lingering around the day’s violence from the moment it began, one that the committee just took a significant step to answer: What, if anything, did members of Congress know about the riot before it began or as it was underway?
+But there’s another question that’s been lingering around the day’s violence from the moment it began, one that the committee just took a significant step to answer: what, if anything, did members of Congress know about the riot before it began or as it was underway?

 The importance of this question is itself unclear, depending, to a large extent, on the answer.
 It is the case that members of Congress (sitting and newly minted) encouraged people to come to Washington that day and certainly that they echoed Trump’s false fraud claims.
 Did some go further?
 Were any aware that some of those in attendance had expressed a desire to go further than simply protesting?
 If so, how important was that knowledge itself?